 Some Scottish poems:

 If you have a good group, there is no reason to interrupt the creative flow of the party.
 Sometimes our Scottish parties take a serious Irish tilt because we love Irish music.
 That's okay.
 All that matters is that everyone is having a good time.
-Serve vanilla ice-cream sometime during the recitations but keep everything lighthearted and fun.
+Serve vanilla ice-cream and Scottish shortbread sometime during the recitations but keep everything lighthearted and fun.
 Sometimes when you stop the show and serve dessert it is hard to start up the fun again.